HomeSite Map

 American Releases

-The first and only official American release of the song in the sixties was on January 20th, 1964 on the legendary Capitol album, “Meet The Beatles!”
+The first and only official American release of the song in the sixties was on January 20th, 1964 on the legendary Capitol album, “Meet The Beatles!
 Its minimal exposure kept it as a mostly forgotten but essential album track.
-Sandwiched between the dynamic “It Won’t Be Long” and the attention-getting “All My Loving,” it unfortunately didn’t stand out.
+Sandwiched between the dynamic “It Won’t Be Long” and the attention-getting “All My Loving,” "All I've Got To Do" unfortunately didn’t stand out.
 This album was finally released on an individual compact disc on January 21st, 2014, both the mono and stereo mixes being contained on a single CD.
+A mono edition of the album on opaque blue vinyl was then released on November 22nd, 2024 for sale exclusively at Target stores.

 Also in January of 1964, Capitol issued the now rare compact 33 disc of “Meet The Beatles!” for jukebox use only.
-Side two featured “All I’ve Got To Do” as the second of three songs, Capitol hoping to popularize it in the neighborhood soda shops and 'greasy spoons.'
+Side two featured “All I’ve Got To Do” as the second of three songs, Capitol hoping to popularize it in the neighborhood soda shops and "greasy spoons."

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Meet The Beatles" were released in this portable format, "All I've Got To Do" being on both of these releases.
 These "Playtapes" are highly collectable today.